audunolsen/woff2-subsetting/readme.md

 Run `$ npm run fonts:download -- -u <google-font-face-styles-url>`.

-The command requires an URL argument (`--url` or `-u`) pointing to a google font-face stylesheet.
-The font face stylesheet url can be found when browsing and selecting fonts on the google fonts webpage.
+The command requires an URL argument (`--url` or `-u`) pointing to a font-face stylesheet produced by Google Fonts.
+The font face stylesheet url can be found when browsing and selecting fonts on Google Fonts.

 Example of stylesheet link on Google Fonts
 ![image info](./ga-font-source-example.png)